What Explains Gender Gap in Unpaid Household and Care Work in India?: Factors affecting time allocation to unpaid work

 Household characteristics impacting gender parity in unpaid housework are time-saving domestic equipment, outsourcing household work and the number of children or additional adults in the household.
-For example, \cite{gershuny1988historical} argue that the reduction in the time spent on household work by women in the UK and USA could be attributable to the introduction of the time-saving features of new household appliances such as dishwashers and microwave oven.
+For example, \cite{gershuny1988historical} argue that the reduction in the time spent on household work by women in the UK and USA could be attributable to the introduction of the time-saving features of new household appliances such as dishwashers and microwave oven. \cite{kizilirmak2009unequal} using data from TUS carried out in South Africa find that lower income increased the amount of time devoted to unpaid work by women, but it did not affect men's unpaid work time.
 Evidence suggests that the presence of additional adult and adolescent in the household reduced the time devoted to unpaid housework and care work for all individuals \citep{cheal2003children, lee2003children, kalenkoski2011time}.
 However, \cite{gershuny2014household} found that in the UK the effect of this factor differed by gender, and women's time spent on housework did not decrease.
-There is compelling evidence to suggest that an additional number of children in the household increases the care work and household work for women \citep{williams1999wage, neilson2014s, torabi2020spouses}.
+There is compelling evidence to suggest that additional number of children in the household increases the care work and household work for women \citep{ neilson2014s, torabi2020spouses}.
+The type of household to which women belong is a critical predictor of time spent on unpaid work. \cite{srivastava2020time} argues that the division of unpaid household work differs substantially between multigenerational households and nuclear households in India.

 Finally, some of the institutional factors at national level that may impact the distribution of unpaid work within households include female labour force participation, gender norms, welfare regimes and the level of economic development \citep{fuwa2004macro, hook2006care, anxo2011gender, campana2017increasing, amarante2018unfolding, dominguez2021gender}.
-In a comparative study of Mexico, Peru, and Ecuador, \citep{campana2017increasing} show that the gendered allocation of total work has greater levels of parity in countries with more egalitarian gender norms.
+In a comparative study of Mexico, Peru, and Ecuador, \cite{campana2017increasing} show that the gendered allocation of total work has greater levels of parity in countries with more egalitarian gender norms.